-Image by Nat Aggiato from Pixabay
+Image by NanoStockk from iStock

 IN THIS SECTION, YOU WILL: Get an introduction to Six Simple Rules, a model for setting up organizational structures based on cooperation.